praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>However, more personally, I'm also a co-director of NZ Tech Rally, and I'm so pleased and so privileged to be able to work with Camy and Prae.</p>

 <p>So in tech, we talk a lot about tech.
-Funny of that, right?
-But as Alan mentioned earlier, that actually, you know, software development is a socio-technical process.
-It involves technology, and it involves social structures, yet we rarely talk about these social structures.</p>
+Funny that, right?
+But as Alan mentioned earlier,  software development is a socio-technical process.
+It involves technology and it involves social structures, yet we rarely talk about these social structures.</p>

 <p>And ultimately, when you think about it, in terms of the physical stuff we do, we all pretty much probably have identical days in that.</p>

 <p>Okay, if you imagine when we used to go to the office, how would the day look when you go in?
-You go grab a coffee, you sit down, your open outlook, you look at emails, your check teams, and then maybe at 9 o'clock or 9:30, you stand up around the whiteboard and you say, yeah, yesterday, I did this, and I'm blocked on this issue, so I'm talking to the infrastructure team and blah blah blah blah.
+You go grab a coffee, you sit down, you open Outlook, you look at emails, your check teams, and then maybe at 9 o'clock or 9:30, you stand up around the whiteboard and you say, yeah, yesterday, I did this, and I'm blocked on this issue, so I'm talking to the infrastructure team and blah blah blah blah.
 Then you go and sit down and open Jira and have a look at a ticket.
 You know, we actually do the same stuff.
-Often when I'm getting off the train in the morning, all I think is all of us are going to go in and log into Excel in about half an hour.</p>
+Often, when I'm getting off the train in the morning, all I think is all of us are going to go in and log into Excel in about half an hour.</p>

 <p>And it really depresses me, but it's so weird.
-So why is it that even though we all kind of do the same stuff, for some people, you know, they have a joyous experience at work, and for some people, it's a woeful experience at work.
+So why is it that even though we all kind of do the same stuff, for some people, you know, they have a joyous experience at work, and for some people, it's a woeful experience at work?
 Some people are doing things that are meaningful, and some people are doing things that are tedious.</p>

 <p>So that kind of thing fascinates me.
-And so the goal of this panel is to talk about and understand, like, okay, what is culture?
+So the goal of this panel is to talk about and understand, what is culture.
 What impact does it have on the work that we do?
-You're beyond the tools and technology, like, what actually has the actual impact, of what we do, and how might we influence it.</p>
+You're beyond the tools and technology, like, what actually has the actual impact of what we do, and how might we influence it.</p>

 <p>And speaking of influencing, I mean both at our workplace level, how do we influence it amongst our peers, but also we seem to import so much culture.
 How does Spotify do it?
-The agile manifesto written by, you know, a bunch of Americans, you know, people talk about, well, you know, that Google deployed this many times a day, so we should do.
+The Agile Manifesto written by, you know, a bunch of Americans.
+People talk about, well, you know, that Google deployed this many times a day, so we should do.
 What about our own stories?
-What's something that we can export to the world in terms of tech culture.</p>
+What's something that we can export to the world in terms of tech culture?</p>

 <p>If you have any questions as we go along, there's a URL here.</p>
-<p>If you see me checking my phone, panelists, it's not because I'm bored and I'm checking Twitter; then again, who is checking Twitter nowadays anyway?</p>
+<p>If you see me checking my phone, panellists, it's not because I'm bored and I'm checking Twitter; then again, who is checking Twitter nowadays anyway?</p>

-<p>Rachel: It's threads.</p>
-<p>Yeah, It's threads now.</p>
+<p>Rachel: It's Threads.
+Yeah, it's Threads now.</p>

-<p>Aaron: But instead, I'm looking at questions.</p>
-<p>So I may take questions throughout the panel.</p>
+<p>Aaron: But instead, I'm looking at questions.
+So I may take questions throughout the panel.</p>

-<p>So the people that I most wanted to talk about, in the subject, are these three fine folk here today?
-So</p>
-<p>Don is the co-founder and director of Catalyst, New Zealand's largest open-source service provider.</p>

-<p>And Don was my first boss in tech.</p>
+<p>So the people I most wanted to talk about, in the subject, are these three fine folks here today.
+So Don is the co-founder and director of Catalyst, New Zealand's largest open-source service provider.
+And Don was my first boss in tech.</p>

-<p>Now, you remember, Aliesha, talked about the culture at Catalyst, and it was, you know, the people there are passionate and opinionated.</p>
+<p>Now, you remember, Aliesha, talked about the culture at Catalyst, and it was that the people there are passionate and opinionated.</p>

 <p>This was my first job in tech.
 So anyone who knows me knows why maybe I'm also passionate and opinionated.</p>

-<p>Like that culture that I got as a little baby tech worker, I still carry with me today.</p>

-<p>So, of course, had to have Don to talk about culture.</p>
+<p>Like that culture that I got as a little baby tech worker, I still carry with me today.So, of course, had to have Don to talk about culture.</p>

-<p>Rachel, as soon as the topic, I think maybe like our very first, like, post on LinkedIn.
-Suddenly, Rachel came in and goes, "oh my gosh, I wanna" or "I wanna be involved in some way.
+<p>Rachel, as soon as the topic, I think maybe like our very first post on LinkedIn.
+Suddenly, Rachel came in and said, "Oh my gosh, I wanna be involved in some way.
 This topic is my thing."</p>

-<p>I met her and she just talked about this thing, and she was telling me in this book, in this book, in this study, and just exciting all these resources.
-So it's like, "oh my gosh, we need to talk about this with Rachel."</p>
+<p>I met her, and she just talked about this thing, and she was telling me in this book, in this book, in this study, and just exciting all these resources.
+So it's like, "Oh my gosh, we need to talk about this with Rachel."</p>

 <p>And, Rahul, he works with me.</p>

 <p>Rachel, is also a VP of engineering at Cogo.
 I'd be remissed if I didn't mention that, you know.</p>

-<p>And Rahul works with me at Datacom, and has over 20 years experience working in 8 countries.</p>

-<p>And whenever I talk to Rahul at work, it's just like he just says all these really wise and sage things.
+<p>And Rahul works with me at Datacom and has over 20 years of experience working in 8 countries.
+And whenever I talk to Rahul at work, it's just like he just says all these really wise and sage things.
 So I'm hoping that he can repeat the magic here today.</p>

 <p>So speaking of wise and sage things, we've already heard from four people, this morning, talking about Tech culture, in New Zealand.
-And I'm wondering if there was anything this morning that someone's mentioned that really stood out to you.</p>
+And I'm wondering if there was anything this morning that someone mentioned that really stood out to you.</p>

 <p>Rachel: I'm holding a microphone set up so I'll start.</p>